My care includes:

 Well-woman gynecological care, annual exam, pap smears, etc.

 I believe that pregnant women are their own primary care providers.
 When supported both physically and emotionally, their mothering instincts have the space and nourishment to flourish.
-Those instincts are women’s perfect guide to navigating the profound and numerous transformations into motherhood.
-One of my jobs as a midwife is to support women through this spectacular transformation.
+Those instincts are women’s perfect guide to navigating her profound transformation into motherhood.
+One of my primary jobs as a midwife is to encourage and support women’s autonomy and instincts.

 The bulk of a woman’s prenatal care occurs in her daily, everyday life as she nurtures herself and her growing baby.
-Ideally women themselves are the decision-makers in the clinic room.
-They carry the responsibility for making informed decisions for their bodies and their babies.
-My clients’ prenatal care suits their individual preferences; Some women may choose genetic screening or Group B Strep testing while others may choose to avoid these tests.
+Women carry the responsibility for making conscious and informed decisions; They are the best decision-makers for their body and their baby.
+My clients’ prenatal care is tailored to meet their individual preferences; Some women may choose genetic screening or Group B Strep testing while others may choose to avoid these tests.
 I strive to offer my clients the most current and relevant information, along with time-honored midwifery knowledge to support their decision-making.

 Prenatal visits are conducted in your home and typically last one hour or more, allowing ample time to get to know each other.
 Routine visits generally include all the standard physical assessments plus ample time to discuss your questions and concerns related to anything pregnancy, birth, postpartum, and parenting a new baby.